classpass/moderntreasury-client/readme.md

 To authenticate with Modern Treasury, provide the client with your api key's Organization Id and Secret.

 ## Setup
-Instantiate an `AsyncModernTreasuryClient` by calling the static `create` function with a config object.
-You should use a single instance of `AsyncModernTreasuryClient` for your entire application's lifecycle.
+Instantiate an `AsyncModernTreasuryClient` by calling the static `asyncModernTreasuryClient()` function with a config object.
+You should use a single instance of `ModernTreasuryClient` for your entire application's lifecycle.

 ### Testing
 To run all tests, execute: